jkehl2/projet-hub-back/readme.md

 npm install
 ```

-5. Create your .env using .env.example as template and modify config if necessary
+5. Create your .env using .env.example as template and define your postgres settings.
+You can change other settings if necessary.

 6. Start the app